radia78/Transformer2/README.md

-# MiniBart
+# MiniBartEUW
-An ongoing project of developing a multilingual translator.
-The end-goal is to create a translator that can translate multiple languages to English.
-To make it easy, I'm going to start with French-German to English translation.
+A multilingual neural machine translator that can translate from multiple Western European languages to Englisha and vice-versa!
+The model is based on Meta's MBart, but scaled smaller for faster training process.

+## Objective

+## Data pre-processing

+## Architecture and setup

+## Results